 The original Sambousek recipe can be found here.
 But for convenience sake here you go:

 - pepper for taste

-- 1 tbsp plus more as needed vegetable oil for to cook veggies and ground beef
+- 1 tbsp vegetable oil plus more as needed for cooking vegetables and meat

 - 3 cups oil to fry the rolls

 - 4 garlic cloves minced

 - ¼ tsp cardamom

 - 2 tsp cumin